 Scholarships & Grants

-- Complete an E&H application, send your test score (either SAT code: 5185 or ACT code: 4350) and high school transcript to Emory & Henry College.
+- Complete an E&H application and send your high school transcript to Emory & Henry College.

 - Complete the FAFSA, and use E&H FAFSA code #003709

 Emory & Henry is proud to offer financial aid for students who meet all admissions standards and are federally pell-eligible.
 The program will allow an E&H liberal arts education to be more accessible for students, which is consistent with the College’s historical commitment to serving Southwest Virginia and beyond.